 You resent stressing about being late, because there’s roadworks on your route into work.
 You resent taking the flak from your boss when they are in a bad mood.
 You resent never being appreciated for the excellent work you do.

 You resent getting pay freezes.
 You resent having to abide by ridiculous corporate employment handbooks, modifying your behaviour and hiding the quintessential you.
-You resent getting home after your kids have gone to bed and being so tired that all you want to do is sleep, just so you can get up in the morning, and do it all again tomorrow.
+You resent getting home after your kids have gone to bed and being so tired that all you want to do is sleep, just so you can get up in the morning, and do it all over again.
 Welcome to Groundhog Day!

 Now you’re in a rut, you feel you can’t leave your job because you won’t be able to afford the bills.
 You could of course apply for another job but that would mean jumping through all the same hoops that got you this job, and maybe ending up feeling the same way in a couple more years.
 And if your current employer finds out you’re applying for other jobs that might put your position at risk too.
 If any of this sounds like you… read on.